iliasam/Laser_tape_reverse_engineering/README.md

 - Write own firmware for that captures low frequency signal and send it to PC.
 - Write own firmware for that captures signal and processing if using Goertzel algorithm.
 Phase difference results are send to PC.
 - Main result: Write own firmware ('Firmware_dist_calculation_fast") that calculates distance to object.
-- Write C# PC utilities to process and show pesults.
+- Write C# PC utilities to process and show results.

 Main parts of laser tape are STM32F100C8T6 MCU, Si5351 dual PLL, APD (unknown type).
 Laser tape structure schematic: